 - Medical emergencies: contact or attend your nearest hospital or clinic

 - Criminal issues, contact police: 117.
-Always obtain a media report when reporting a crime.
+Always get a media report when reporting a crime.

 There is no national emergency number in Cameroon.